Study abroad guidance

 - Supportive measures, such as reasonable adjustments and support plans, can be put in place and discussed with you.

 - You can access support from the AccessAbility Centre by booking in before you travel and where possible, during your time away.

 - Depending on your host institution, you may be able to access their support services.
 You can get help with organising support if you have disclosed your condition.

-- Have you visited the University of Leicester’s Insurance web pages?
+- Visited the University of Leicester’s Insurance webpages

 If you have a pre-existing health condition, or disability including a mental health condition, you may need to get additional insurance.
 Speak to the University’s Insurance Office for further advice and information.

 - Do you have a diagnosed mental health condition?

 - Have you experienced periods of mental health difficulty in the past?